 Girona en Moviment is also a space for dialogue and solidarity between various agents and a meeting point for Catalan and international dancers.
 Now more than ever, we, as artists, must assume our commitment to freedom of expression, an inalienable right of any artistic creation and any free society.
 Dance, as culture in general, brings us together and provides us with a common imagery, offering the possibility to create shared experiences.
 Let's imagine Girona as a future city of dance, a reference at a national and European level with culture as the transformational motor of the country.
 It can be done.
 What is most important is that the experience of Girona en Moviment allows us explore new tastes of dance that transforms us as we continue to build a solidary, free, democratic and peaceful society.

 Born in Girona, David is the driver and director of Girona en Moviment.
 He is a pianist graduated from the Isaac Albéniz Conservatory of Girona and a professional dancer with a decade’s experience in renowned international companies, such as Béjart Ballet Lausanne (Switzerland), Tiroler Landestheater (Austria), and Gauthier Dance Company (Germany).
 He is often invited to international galas and has performed in festivals throughout Europe, America and Asia.
-Apart from his career as a dancer, David is a graduate in Humanities from the UOC and is completing his Master's degree in Cultural Management.
-Today he works as a cultural manager in Switzerland and is increasingly dedicated to the choreography and production of dance works.
+Apart from his career as a dancer, David is a graduate in Humanities from the UOC and has a Master's degree in Cultural Management.
+Passionate about cultural and humanitarian projects, today he works as a cultural manager in Switzerland, leading the program "Danser la vie" for the non-profit Ligue vaudoise contre le cancer.
+David has also increasingly dedicated time to the choreography and production of dance works.
 He is a member of the International Dance Council (UNESCO), and has published several academic articles on dance, education and society.
 His main interests are cultural diplomacy, international cultural management and international relations.